 Democratic structure in the 21st century is now so ubiquitous that most people, whether they live in democratic countries or not, have strong opinions about it.
 Few have a clear understanding of this complex experiment in political self-government or its complicated history.
 This lack of knowledge has led to much misunderstanding and, worst of all, democracy itself has come to mean anything that we want it to mean, rendering the idea almost meaningless.
 This would not be so dangerous but for the fact that there is no other political idea as vital for freedom, liberty, and rights and hence our collective and individual well-being.

-Despite the importance of democracy few pay attention to this vital political system because they experience the political drama and the systems own drawbacks as more immediate, and hence compelling, than the abstract values and the ethical system that it fosters.
-For instance, numbers, money, or academic grades are easier to count or set goals towards than ideas of the larger good or, even, values like caring and compassion.
+Despite the importance of democracy few pay attention to this vital political system because they experience the political drama and the system’s own drawbacks as more immediate, and therefore compelling, than the abstract values and the ethical system that it fosters.
+For instance, numbers, money, or academic grades are easier to count or set goals towards than ideas of the larger good or values such as caring and compassion.
 Likewise, in politics it is also easier to focus on the concrete— laws, institutions, political parties, policies, candidates, funding, elections and scandals—than to reflect about the nature of society that politics are designed to engender.
-While religion once helped make the abstract more concrete through stories, myths, rules, rituals, and taboos, today few stories are sacrosanct and modern societies find that relentless economic, cultural and technological changes require them to continuously re-invent themselves to survive.
+While religion once helped make the abstract more concrete through stories, myths, rules, rituals, and taboos, today few stories are sacrosanct.
+Modern societies find that relentless economic, cultural and technological changes require continuous reinvention in order to survive.
 In this modern political context we need to ask ourselves how we can nourish the (abstract) values and culture of democratic societies and not just focus on the short-term, tangible goals that our affinity groups might care about.

 Here is a different way of looking at democracy: